 If your dog spends considerable time out in the yard, you might want to ensure that his stay there is a pleasant one.
 You will be surprised to know how many owners leave their dogs in yards with nothing there but gravel.
 Boredom is the worst enemy of a young dog and it can encourage bad behaviors like chewing furniture, barking, digging under the fence and even running away.
-Male dogs are often tempted to jump over the fence when there is a bitch in heat in the neighborhood.
+Male dogs are often tempted to jump over the fence when there is a female dog in heat in the neighborhood.
 Needles to say, your dog can be in danger if your house is located in a busy area with heavy traffic.
 Dogs can also get lost in heavy forested areas if the rain wipes away the scents.
-So let us study some easy remedies to dog proof a fence and stop your dog from climbing over the fence.
+So let us study some easy remedies to dog proof a fence and stop your dog from climbing over it.

 Reasons why your dog is tempted to jump over the fence (or dig under it)

 Fence jumping is a hard habit to break.
 Dogs feel a sense of accomplishment once they reach their goal of climbing the top of the fence.
 Your dog might spend hours trying to accomplish this goal until it succeeds.
 Since practice makes perfect, your dog might even continue jumping again and again until it becomes a hassle to keep him in the yard.
 Here are some reasons why your dog runs out of the yard or jumps over the fence:

 - It wants to show aggression to a neighbor’s dog

 - Loneliness/separation anxiety

 - Sexual drive

 Security measures to take in order to keep your dog from escaping